Arania/gitpusshuten-website/content/about.md

 Since I am using the [Nanoc](http://nanoc.stoneship.org/) Ruby-based static site generator, I wrote a simple Nanoc module which simply adds a little "post" deploy hook.
 It took me 30 seconds to write.
 I use it in combination with the NginX module so I can manage the NginX web server's vhosts through Git Pusshuten.

 At this time there aren't a lot of modules, but the most common ones I use are there.
-Writing these modules is quite easy as well, so anyone can add more, which is one of the idea's behind this project.
-I actually want to release Git Pusshuten **v0.0.1** and see if the community is interested in using and further improving this project, by adding a lot more modules and asking me what I was smoking while coding some parts of the system and improve it. **; )**
+Writing these modules is quite easy as well, so anyone can add more, which is one of the important aspects of this project.
+I actually want to release Git Pusshuten **v0.0.1** and see if the community is interested in using and further improving this project, by adding a lot more modules, improving existing ones, improving the core, and asking me what I was smoking while coding some parts of the system and provide feedback. **; )**

-I wrote up a quick guide to show you the steps I took to get my more complex environment up and running in a matter of 10-15 minutes.
-[Check out the guide](/guides/setting-up-a-full-ruby-on-rails-environment/) to see how I did it.

 SSH
 ---

 There are of course times when you want to SSH in to your server.
-Git Pusshuten isn't about configuring 100% of your server, just the majority of the deployment environment.
-When the need arises, and no module exists, and you don't feel like writing one yourself, then for convenience Git Pusshuten provides you two CLI commands that help you log in through ssh.
+Git Pusshuten isn't about configuring 100% of your server, just the majority of the deployment environment, which in some cases, is enough!
+But, when the need arises, and no module exists, and you don't feel like writing one yourself, then for convenience Git Pusshuten provides you two CLI commands that help you log in through ssh as the deployment user, or the root user.

 <% code do %>
   $(gitpusshuten user login to staging)
   $(gitpusshuten user login-root to production)
 <% end %>

 And you can, as always, do whatever you want.
 Update/upgrade your packages.
 Install other utilities, and such.
-I believe there is place for a module that contains the "common" installations, such as **imagemagick**, **sphinx**, **memcached**.
+I believe there is a place for a module that contains the "common" installations, such as **imagemagick**, **sphinx**, **memcached**.
 Even though you can always ssh into your server to just run the one-line command, it's still nice to have a module that has 'common' provisioning.
 We could have something like:

 <% code do %>
-  gitpusshuten provision install memcached to staging gitpusshuten provision install sphinx to staging gitpusshuten provision install imagemagick to production
+  gitpusshuten provision memcached for staging gitpusshuten provision sphinx for staging gitpusshuten provision imagemagick for production
   # etc. etc. etc.
 <% end %>